SyrineZahar/Prepa-Du-Prepa-Django/README.md

 first django project
-I learned from scratch how to build apis
+I learned from scratch how to get,add,update,delete and how to build apis